ahsangadit/viable-url-media-uploader/readme.txt

 = Is the plugin compatible with multisite? =

 Yes.
 The plugin works in both single-site and multisite WordPress installations.

-== Screenshots ==

-1. Dedicated upload page accessible from the Media menu.

-2. URL input field and upload button with clean interface.

-3. Success message displayed after a file is uploaded from URL.

-4. Uploaded file appearing in the media library with original URL metadata.

-5. SVG files displayed correctly in the media library with proper preview.

-6. Multiple file types (images, videos, PDFs) successfully imported from URLs.

-7. Uploaded media ready to be inserted into posts and pages.

 == Changelog ==